kavitshah8/tic-tac-toe/README.md

 ### To Do

     - Synchronization
-        - Freeze UI until someone does something
+        - Freeze UI until someone does something : prevent default

     - Let players switch between X and 0
         Use cookies to remember users choice